 Rite Aid Class Action Complaint Filed: Johnson Fistel Encourages Shareholders to Contact the Firm

-/EIN News/ -- SAN DIEGO, Oct.
-20, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Rite Aid Corporation ("Rite Aid" or the "Company") (NYSE: RAD).
-The class action is on behalf of shareholders who purchased Rite Aid securities between April 14, 2022 and September 28, 2022 (the “Class Period”).
+SAN DIEGO, Oct.
+20, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Rite Aid Corporation ("Rite Aid" or the "Company") RAD.
+The class action is on behalf of shareholders who purchased Rite Aid securities between April 14, 2022 and September 28, 2022 (the "Class Period").
 Investors are hereby notified that they have until December 19, 2022 to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.